ajantait08/Innovins_Task/Task_2/README.md

 - OTPs are stored with an expiry time to prevent reuse.
 - Sessions are used to manage user authentication status.

-## Contributing

-If you would like to contribute to this project, please fork the repository and create a pull request with your changes.

-## License

-This project is open-source and available under the MIT License.

 ## Contact

 For any inquiries, please contact [ajanta.ghosh08@gmail.com].